FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

 Local Deployment
 ****************

-This section describes how to set up a local deployment of the FAIR Data Point on your development system.
+Here you'll learn how to set up a local deployment of the FAIR Data Point on your development system.
 This local deployment is intended for testing, allowing you to play around with the FDP and try out different configurations.